marcellogalhardo/marcellogalhardo.dev/content/posts/injection-points.md

 # Wrapping Up

-In conclusion, Android has made notable strides in becoming a DI-friendly framework by introducing various APIs that enable dependency injection.
+In conclusion, Android has made notable strides in becoming a DI-friendly framework by introducing various APIs that enable constructor injection.

 The article covered several key APIs used by the two most popular DI frameworks for Android.